 At this point, the USAF's investments made to develop a VC-25B aircraft are very unlikely to be ported over to future projects that also use the 747-8i airframe, either.
 The type will likely go out of production in the coming decade.
 24 747-8s are on back order, which equates to roughly four years of work.
 The prospects for significantly more orders are highly questionable at best.
 So, by the time the new Air Force Ones enter service, the 747 line could very well be shutting down for good.

-The USAF is looking for a common airframe to replace its C-32A, E-6B, and E-4B aircraft, one which would almost certainly be smaller in size than a 747-8i.
+looking for a common airframe to replace its C-32A, E-6B, and E-4B aircraft, one which would almost certainly be smaller in size than a 747-8i.
 This will most likely be based on the KC-46, a 767 derivative that has already been militarized and equipped with defensive systems, secure communications, and more.
 So, all the VC-25B development costs are a one-shot deal for the USAF.
 It's all for just two jets.
 As such, using Defense One's numbers, the total program cost spread across the two airframes is now pegged at $2.68B each and $2.34B using the smaller figure associated just with the aircraft themselves.

 It will be interesting to see how the Air Force justifies this enormous price tag and how the costs are actually broken down.
 But considering how hush-hush things are regarding Air Force One and its configuration, the public may never get a full explanation of why these planes and their entry into service cost nearly as much as a Nimitz class supercarrier.